-Utilisation of Organic Sludge in Metal Industry - OSMet S2
+Utilization of Organic Sludge in Metal Industry - OSMet S2

-The OSMet S2 Project aims to utilise various pulp & paper mill sludge in metallurgical applications with the goal of reducing fossil fuel dependence and associated emissions.
+The OSMet S2 Project aims to utilize various pulp & paper mill sludge in metallurgical applications with the goal of reducing fossil fuel dependence and associated emissions.
 Project partners include Swerea MEFOS AB, SSAB Merox AB, SP Processum, Volvo GTO, Outokumpu Stainless AB, The Royal Institute of Technology (KTH) and Stora Enso.

-Valorisation of Organic Fines and Sewage Sludge Using Pyrolysis (OF-PYR)
+Valorization of Organic Fines and Sewage Sludge Using Pyrolysis (OF-PYR)

 The project investigates the feasibility of pyrolysis conversion for bio-based industrial feedstock to syngas and biochar production in Ireland.
 Partners: University of Limerick, The Irish Environmental Protection Agency, Irish Water Ltd. and the Irish Research Centre for Resource Efficiency.